rock-core/rock-and-syskit/source/basics/devices.html.md

 composition.

 The model name given to `define` in a profile is made out of a [demeter chain](https://martinfowler.com/bliki/FluentInterface.html).
-In Ruby, one can easily break the chain with a newline after each method call.
-Don't forget the dots !
+In Ruby, this is usually done by breaking each method call with a newline, leaving a trailing dot on the previous line.
+Don't forget these dots !
 {: .callout .callout-warning}

 ~~~ruby